The Difference Between Buying a Condo & Co-op in NYC—Explained in Inches

 *If you are getting a mortgage, there will be paperwork required by your lending institution.

-Looking to purchase an apartment in NYC?
+Looking to buy or sell a property in NYC?
 Contact Dickse Fitzgerald